-A work persona classifies a category of user, title or role (individual contributor, manager, middle manager, etc), within a specific department to a collection of applications used.
-There is a high possibility and probability that you will have many work personas.
-These work personas will become units of work an you will refer to them in documentation and in meetings.
+A work persona classifies a category of user, title or role (individual contributor, manager, middle manager, etc.), within a specific department to a collection of applications used.
+There is a high probability that you will have many work personas.
+These work personas will become units of work, and you will refer to them in documentation and in meetings.
 You need to give them a name.

-Ultimately, create a naming convention that does not require your stakeholders and partners to read through a long list of tables or that needs a secret decoder ring.
+Ultimately, create a naming convention that does not require your stakeholders and partners to read through a long list of tables or a secret decoder ring.
 Also, if possible, try to keep the references as names of people.
-After all, you are talking about a person, who is in that department, who uses that specific software.
+After all, you are talking about a person who is in that department and who uses that specific software.

 Organization's IT structure

 IT department structures can vary more than the organization.
 Some IT departments are centralized while others are decentralized.
-Also, the road to password-less will likely have you interacting with the client authentication team, the deployment team, the security team, the PKI team, the Active Directory team, the cloud team, and the list continues.
-Most of these teams will be your partner on your journey to password-less.
-Ensure there is a password-less stakeholder on each of these teams and that the effort is understood and funded.
+Also, the road to password freedom will probably have you interacting with the client authentication team, the deployment team, the security team, the PKI team, the Active Directory team, the cloud team, and the list continues.
+Most of these teams will be your partner on your journey to password freedom.
+Ensure there is a passwordless stakeholder on each of these teams, and that the effort is understood and funded.

 Assess your Organization

-By now you can see why its a journey and not a weekend project.
+By now you can see why it is a journey and not a weekend project.
 You need to investigate user-visible password surfaces for each of your work personas.
-Once you identified the password surfaces, you need to mitigate them.
-Resolving some password surfaces are simple-- meaning a solution already exists in the environment and its a matter of moving users to it.
+Once you have identified the password surfaces, you need to mitigate them.
+Resolving some password surfaces are simple - meaning a solution already exists in the environment and it is only a matter of moving users to it.
 Resolution to some passwords surfaces may exist, but are not deployed in your environment.
-That resolution results in a project that must be planned, tested, and then deployed.
+That resolution results in a project which must be planned, tested, and then deployed.
 That is likely to span multiple IT departments with multiple people, and potentially one or more distributed systems.
 Those types of projects take time and need dedicated cycles.
 This same sentiment is true with in-house software development.
 Even with agile development methodologies, changing the way someone authenticates to an application is critical.
 Without the proper planning and testing, it has the potential to severely impact productivity.

-How long does it take to reach password-less?
+How long does it take to become passwordless?
 The answer is "it depends".
-It depends on the organizational alignment of a password-less strategy.
-Top-down agreement that password-less is the organization's goal makes conversations much easier.
+It depends on the organizational alignment of a passwordless strategy.
+Top-down agreement that a passwordless environment is the organization's goal makes conversations much easier.
 Easier conversations means less time spent convincing people and more time spent moving forward toward the goal.
-Top-down agreement on password-less as a priority within the ranks of other on-going IT projects helps everyone understand how to prioritize existing projects.
+Top-down agreement, as a priority within the ranks of other on-going IT projects, helps everyone understand how to prioritize existing projects.
 Agreeing on priorities should reduce and minimize manager and executive level escalations.
-After these organizational discussions, modern project management techniques are used to continue the password-less effort.
-The organization allocates resources based on the priority (after they agreed on the strategy).
+After these organizational discussions, modern project management techniques are used to continue the passwordless effort.
+The organization allocates resources based on the priority (after they have agreed on the strategy).
 Those resources will: